 A chance meeting between Crissy Weller and Clare Box at a yoga class on Eel Pie Island, brought together a shared vision in creating a community project that reduced food waste.
 The café first opened its doors at ETNA Community Centre in June 2018.

-Today with a team of over 60 volunteers, the café and food surplus hub is open 3 days a week at ETNA Community Centre and 1 day a week outside Noble Green Wines, Hampton Hill.
-From late November 2021, TRJFP will be open at Linden Hall, Hampton, offering a food surplus hub and takeaway café.
+Today with a team of over 60 volunteers, the café and food surplus hub is open 3 days a week at ETNA Community Centre; 1 day a week outside Noble Green Wines, Hampton Hill and since November 2021, I day a week at Linden Hall, Hampton, offering a food surplus hub and takeaway café.

 Our philosophy is feeding bellies not bins, using food that has been diverted from landfill and turning it into great meals and re-distributing any surplus food in the local community.
 The café is an open, welcoming space where our visitors can leave their story at the door and sit and chat to one another.

 To provide affordable and healthy food to those subject to food poverty, including the homeless, low income families, the elderly and people on their own.

 To provide a warm, non-judgemental space in which people are made to feel welcome and able to pay their way ('pay as you feel').